Home » Can You Release A Parrot Into The Wild?

 • Socialization training.

 The trend of wild-bred parrots having more success when freed has been constant in every study.
-It’s due to how parrots raise their young versus how humans raise parrots.
+It’s due to how parrots raise their young versus how humans do.

-Humans care for young parrots and give them everything they need to live a good life.
-However, we don’t teach parrots how to be independent like adult parrots.
+Humans care for juvenile parrots and give them everything they need to thrive.
+However, we don’t teach parrots how to live independently.

-As young parrots grow, they learn to do things for themselves.
+As parrots mature and grow, they learn to do things for themselves.
 That’s why parent-reared parrots can be released with moderate success, while human-raised parrots usually die when freed.

 Domestic parrots should never be released into the wild by their owners.
-Only professionals at a rehabilitation center will have the necessary expertise to do so successfully.
+Only professionals at a rehabilitation center have the necessary expertise to achieve this relatively successfully.